Practical & Academic Research Committee:

 Roxy Merkand, McKinsey Health Institute, McKinsey & Company, Kitchener, ON

 Roxy Merkand is a Research Science Specialist at the McKinsey Health Institute of McKinsey & Company.
 The McKinsey Health Institute (MHI) is an enduring, non-profit generating entity within McKinsey & Company – founded on the conviction that, over the next decade, humanity could add as much as 45 billion extra years of higher-quality life (roughly six years per person on average – and substantially more in some countries and populations).
 MHI’s mission is to catalyze the actions needed across continents, sectors and communities to realize this possibility.
-Roxy’s work within MHI on Employee Health and Well-being facilitates collaboration, learning and innovation across private, public and social sectors to make a difference.
-Roxy’s team provides data, insights and tools to enable employers to be a positive force in improving employee mental health and well-being in a way that drives change at scale and is good for employees, for business and for broader communities.
+Roxy works on several research projects – designing and collecting health-related data from respondents around the world, translating this data to insights, and bringing these insights to clients to drive change at scale that is good for employees, for business and for broader communities.

 Roxy earned her PhD in industrial/organizational psychology from the University of Waterloo (UW) in 2022 – focusing her research on the disclosure of invisible disabilities during job search and at work.
 Roxy worked for UW’s Centre for Career Action throughout her graduate studies, where she learned first-hand about the vital role career development practitioners can play for students.
-Roxy is passionate about weightlifting, sustainable food sourcing, trying new recipes, and snuggling with her two dogs – Frankie and Myra.
+Roxy is currently pursuing her MBA at Wilfrid Laurier University.
+Roxy is passionate about weightlifting, sustainable food sourcing, trying new recipes and snuggling with her two dogs – Frankie and Myra.

 Vera Ziwei Wu, Career Consultant, Kamloops, BC

-Vera Ziwei Wu has been a career consultant for over three years working with clients who have various capabilities and walk diverse paths of life.
-With a combination of counselling training from overseas and graduate studies, she obtained a background in adult learning design and research, with a passion to support people with life transitions.
-Her native languages are Cantonese and Mandarin.
+Vera Wu has been a career consultant, working with clients who have various capabilities and walk diverse paths of life.
+Along with counselling training and graduate study, she has a background in adult learning and instructional design.
+As she has a diverse and non-traditional career path, including a variety of roles in post-secondary, non-profits and public services, she has a passion for supporting people in different life transitions.

 Aziz Mimoudi, Université de Sherbrooke, Sherbrooke, QC (GSEP)